What Is Folliculitis and What Does it Have to do With Hair Transplants?

 Avoid tight clothes that trap sweat, heat, and other particles close to your skin.
 You should change clothes as soon as possible after a workout.
 Also, ensure that all clothes and towels are properly washed after each use.

-Folliculitis is rarely contagious but it should go without saying that sharing sweaty or dirty clothes and sporting gear should also be avoided.
+Folliculitis is rarely contagious, but it should go without saying that sharing sweaty or dirty clothes and sporting gear should also be avoided.
 When participating in contact sports like football or wrestling, it can be helpful to keep antibacterial wipes or OTC acne pads in your bag to wipe the gear and/or your body before and after use.

 At the Limmer Hair Transplant Center we are concerned about all aspects of your hair care.
 We want your hair restoration results to be their very best and preventing and treating folliculitis can be part of that.
 Any inflammation of the scalp is not good for native or transplanted hair so recognizing and treating it are important for healthy hair growth.